Appendix 1N; The Push Pull Reality of Change

 Use a God-centered perspective.

-The tension felt as as result of saying no to temptation and yes to learning new habits is most intense the first time you decide to do it.
+The tension felt as a result of saying no to temptation and yes to learning new habits is most intense the first time you decide to do it.
 Each time thereafter, the intensity of learning something new lessens and eventually dissolves

 Watch the music video for the song “Stand” by Britt Nicole for the inspiration @